m-shilpa/EVA4/Session 5/README.md

 **Analysis:**

-* After reducing channel size observed stagnent stop in test accuracy, so introduced MultiStepLR for learning rate to change from those places.
+* After reducing channel size, observed spots where test accuracy becomes stagnant, so introduced MultiStepLR for learning rate to change from those places.
 * The model is underfitting.
 * Achieved the desired accuracy within 10k parameters.